ABOUT THE 114th

-Named for the meridian that bridges the Great Continental Divide, the 114th Partnership® is a national nonprofit helping young people navigate education and career pathways.
-Our goal is to connect classwork to potential careers with our programs Spark 101 Interactive STEM Videos, 114th Professional Challenges, and Accelerated Impact to equip one million young people to align their education plans to personally rewarding, high-demand careers by 2020.
-At least half of the young people will be from traditionally underserved populations.
+Named for the meridian that bridges the Great Continental Divide, the 114th Partnership® is a national nonprofit that provides easy to implement and integrate, evidence-based programs that motivate students to engage in relevant high-growth, STEM-related career exploration and coursework.
+Our goal is to equip one million young people to align their education plans to personally rewarding, high-demand careers by 2020 through our evidence-based programs - Spark 101 and Accelerated Impact.

 Since 2001, Jane has led multiple national and regional educator-employer collaborations designed to prepare and inspire students on the path toward professional readiness.
 These cross-sector alliances have been grounded in research, with collaborative designs and embedded evaluations for evidenced-based performance management.
 Jane has led many projects that deliver progress in student understanding, interest, and skills critical to career success, with a special focus on STEM.
 Her groundbreaking approach is featured in numerous education and business publications, including a 2009 Harvard Business School case study, “Leading for Equity” and a 2014 University of Phoenix report, “Investment Criteria for STEM Education: What Counts for Excellence in STEM Programs?”
 Jane ensures overall strategies and programming meets criteria for mission alignment and that the organization is effectively collecting and communicating evidence of mission impact on short-term targets and longer-term goals.